MichelEChaghoury/InterviewPreparation/FAQ.md

 ## Why do you want to leave your job?

-I want to leave my job simply because I want a _fresh challenge_ with a _forward-thinking_ company such as yours where my _skills & qualities_ will be put to good use.
-My employer has been great, and very supportive, and we achieved lots of positive things while I have been there However, I am now seeking more responsibilities and the opportunity for career growth.
+I want to leave my job simply because I feel I have reached my full potential there.
+My employer has been fantastic, they've been great to work for, and we've achieved many positive things while I have been working there.
+However, I am now seeking more responsibilities, bigger challenges, and the opportunity for career growth within a continuously evolving and impactful environment where all my skills and qualities will be put to good use.
 I want the next stage of my development to be in this job working for your company.
 I will get more satisfaction in this position while working alongside other ambitious, dedicated, and talented people

 ## What Kind Of Work Environment Do You Like?